Transport Workers' Union of Australia: Industries covered

 Whilst technically having wide coverage, the TWU largely focuses on road transport, warehouse distribution, airline operations, bus drivers and the waste industry.

 The TWU's coverage of gas industry staff extends from its amalgamation with The Federated Gas Employees Industrial Union (FGEIU) in 1997.
 South Australia is the only state to have an extensive membership in this industry as it was the base of the FGIEU.
 It is the only state to have a gas industry sub-branch.

-Notable people

-Anthony Vincent Sheldon (born 26 August 1961) is an Australian politician and trade unionist.
-He is a member of the Australian Labor Party (ALP) and has served as a Senator for New South Wales since 2019.
-He was previously a senior figure in the Transport Workers Union (TWU), serving as state secretary (1999–2008) and national secretary (2006–2019).

-Glenn Sterle (born 3 January 1960) is an Australian politician.
-A former trade union organiser, he has been an Australian Labor Party member of the Australian Senate since 2005, representing the state of Western Australia.